mhdbnbd/deccs_ddc/tasks_code.md

 ToDo:

-- log results in output file (loss, ...)
+- log results in output file (loss, ...) : Ensure that logging is used consistently across both scripts.
+It’s good practice to log the shapes of intermediate outputs, like after extracting embeddings, to verify that the data flows correctly through your pipeline.

 - When versions run simultaneously different data samples are created/conflict.
 - how many clusters,  = n_labels
 - https://github.com/collinleiber/ClustPy